I went to see the new shark thriller 'The Shallows' last weekend.

 The slightly unsatisfying truth is that Great Whites may well occasionally frequent these waters, but the chances of seeing them as a swimmer or from a boat are extremely, extremely unlikely.
 Because of the climate we don't spend much time in the water, and they don't spend enough time here in the first place.

-All the same, next time you put your foot into the Irish Sea, there might be a tiny chance a man-eater may be circling - but not really.
+All the same, next time you put your foot into the Irish Sea, there might be a tiny chance a man-eater may be circling.